neil7057/pjl_host_system/README.md

     -   Succesful login generates a 'success' toast.

 -   #### Forgot Password Testing
-    -   Clicking on the link on login, displays the password rese page.
+    -   Clicking on the link on login, displays the password reset page.
     -   An email is sent to the email address input.
         -   If the email exists on a user account, a reset email is sent.
         -   If the email does not exist, an email is sent advising this and encourgaing signup.

 -   #### Change Password Testing
-    -   Clicking on the link in Profile to chane password, displays the password rese page.
+    -   Clicking on the link in Profile to change password, displays the password reset page.
     -   If the password is changed successfully, a toast 'success' message is displayed and the change password page refreshed - this is standard django allauth functionality.

 -   ####  Shopping Testing